 FPDC = front post double crochet

 Ch 29.
-If you like to make it larger or smaller, chain a multiple of 3 plus 2 (Multiple of 3 means any number that can be devided by 3, e.g. 3, 6, 9, 12 etc. I have chained 27 plus 2, total 29 chains.)
+If you like to make it larger or smaller, chain a multiple of 3 plus 2 (Multiple of 3 means any number that can be devided by 3, e.g. 3, 6, 9, 12 etc. Then add 2 to that number.
+I have chained 27 plus 2, total 29 chains.)

 Row 1: DC in third chain from hook and across, turn (total 27)

-Row 2: Ch 2, DC in first stitch, FPDC in next, *DC in next two stitches, FPDC in next**, repeat from * to ** until the end of the row.
+Row 2: Ch 2, DC in first stitch, FPDC in next, *DC in next two stitches, FPDC in next**, repeat from * to ** to end of row.
 DC in last St, turn.

-Row 3: Ch 2, DC in first St, DC in next, *FPDC in next two Sts, DC in next** repeat from * to ** until the end of the row.
+Row 3: Ch 2, DC in first St, DC in next, *FPDC in next two Sts, DC in next** repeat from * to ** to end of row.
 DC in last St, turn.

-Row 4-22: repeat rows 2 and 3 until you reach the desired size.
+Row 4-22: repeat rows 2 and 3 until you reach your desired size.